-Continuing the narrative from last time, Issue #14 opens on Donald Johnson as he thoughts gives us a bit of insight on his character as his driver carries him across town.
+Continuing the narrative from last time, Issue #14 opens on Donald Johnson as his thoughts gives us a bit of insight on his character as his driver carries him across town.

 He grew up in the slums of Old Detroit until he joined OCP and began to shape his dream of bringing positive change to the city.
 However, he didn’t expect RoboCop to become the shining example of that dream.
 At the warehouse, Murphy learns from Homer that the building and the operations within its walls is OCP property.

-After he packing his things up, Thyle offers him the change to leave his place behind.
+After he packs his belongings up, Thyle offers him the chance to leave this place behind.
 After all, Murphy would be combating the same company that originally made him.
 However, he declines since the current problem wouldn’t go away by itself and he wants to prove that no one, not even OCP, is above the law.

 After Homer takes his leave, we head back inside the factory as Cl.
 Frederic Lac (a.k.a.
 Colonel Flak) tells his men to damage RoboCop but to not kill him.
 Just then, Murphy’s sensors picks up the felons within the building and opens fire on them.
 In repsonse, Flak’s men head out to engage him.
 Their gunfire actually damages RoboCop’s “Forward Systems”, rendering him blind in that aspect and forcing him to take cover.

-Meanwhile, Lewis (having discarded her police officer outfit) runs as fast as she can through the dark streets of Purgatory in order to reach her partner.
+Meanwhile, Lewis runs as fast as she can through the dark streets of Purgatory in order to reach her partner.
 Back at the factory, Flak is able to beat up RoboCop and aims to kill him in order to claim his better robotic body.
 Just then, Homer returns and tries to ram him with his van.
 However, Flak is able to stop it cold and prepares to finish off Thyle.
 Fortunately, this allows RoboCop to recover as he grabs his Auto-9 and shoots at his foe.
-Unfortunately, Flak is able to withstand the gunfire as he blasts Murphy towards the fence before he pins his head to ground with his foot.
+Unfortunately, Flak is able to withstand the gunfire as he blasts Murphy towards the fence before he pins his head to the ground with his foot.

 As we reach the fourth and final part of this particular tale, Issue #15 opens with the self-destruct sequence well under way as RoboCop’s systems begin to crash.